XiansAiPlatform/XiansAi.PublicDocs/docs/1-getting-started/0-index.md

-# What is Xians Agent Development Kit (ADK)?
+# What is an Agent Development Kit (ADK)?

-Xians Agent Development Kit (ADK) is a powerful, flexible framework for creating, deploying, and orchestrating AI agents.
+An Agent Development Kit (ADK) is a powerful, flexible framework for creating, deploying, and orchestrating AI agents.
 Our platform-agnostic approach lets you build sophisticated agent systems while remaining model-independent and infrastructure-flexible.
 Xians ADK bridges the gap between traditional software development and AI agent creation, enabling developers to construct everything from simple task-oriented agents to complex multi-agent systems with enterprise-grade reliability.

 Xians ADK is a platform-agnostic framework for building AI agents.
 It provides a set of tools and libraries for building agents, as well as a management platform for deploying and monitoring agents.